shanqing-cai/audapter_matlab/README.md

-This repository contain the MATLAB code for Audapter.
-The C++ MEX core of Audapter has not been made public yet.
-To request it, write to the author of this repository.
+This repository contains the MATLAB code for Audapter.

+The C++ source code for the MEX core of Audapter has not been made public yet.
+To request it, please write to the author of this repository.

 You can download a copy of Audapter manual at: http://scai.io/AudapterManual.pdf